 Hey Tribe!
 My name is Jasmin and I’d Rather Be Rich Not Famous is dedicated to providing motivated individuals (like yourself) with the tools necessary to monetize your greatest passions.
-I’m all about living the laptop lifestyle which allows me to travel and work as my own boss.
-In addition to teaching you how to begin a freelance career, the manner in which you handle your hard earned cash can also be assessed and corrected with the help of this blog.
+In addition to teaching you how to begin a freelance career for passive income, the manner in which you handle your hard earned cash can also be assessed and corrected with the help of this blog.

-Are you a freshman in College who refuses to live the next 4 years sad and broke?
-Is traveling something you’ve put off for when you’re old and retired?
+Are you a student in College looking for a way to earn money in your free time?
 Perhaps you’re an artist with a burning desire to create for a living.
-Or maybe you’ve just had a child and although you’d love to spend more time with your family, the amount of financial stress you are under forces you to work full-time away from home.
+Or maybe you’ve just had a child and although you’d love to spend more time with your family, the amount of financial stress you are under has you working full-time away from home.

 The principles and methods taught in my book The Ultimate Guide To Building Wealth Young serve as the exact same steps I followed in order to unlock my greatest potential as a freelancer.
-After living the last few years of my life stressed and unhappy, I am proud to announce that I am finally free.
-Let me assure you that I am not sharing this information with you to brag or boast.
-Instead, I am sharing my current financial situation with you so that I can stress an even BIGGER emphasis on my tragic past.
+After living the last few years of my life stagnant and unhappy, I am now free and enjoying life more than ever!
+Let me assure you that I am not sharing this with you to brag or boast.
+Instead, I am sharing this with you so that I can stress an even BIGGER emphasis on my tragic past.
 To show you that I can relate, please allow me to tell you a story about a girl who thought she was living the dream…

 California Dreaming: Before I made the life changing decision to plan for my future, I spent a good amount of time wasting money and seeking the approval of others.
 I’m not sure if any of you can relate but I use to spend THOUSANDS of dollars on music equipment, beats, studio time, music distribution, Trademarks, LLC’s, mixtape copies, social media marketing, and my so called “image”.
 Hair, nails, clothes, shoes, sunglasses, you name it!
 The amount of materials I accumulated over the years to “look the part” was insane.
 Completely ignorant to creating a budget for myself, I justified my reckless spending by telling myself I was merely investing in my career.
 “Fake it till you make it” was the name of the game and I was very down to play.